julielsa/Python-predicting-diabetes-outcomes/README.md

    Key questions:
    - Can we predict whether a patient has diabetes based on their health metrics?
-   - Which health points o measure are the most telling in predicting diabetes?
+   - Which health points of measure are the most telling in predicting diabetes?
    - How reliable are the predictions?

 ### Dataset